openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/openMINDS_instances.rst

 openMINDS instances
 ###################

-openMINDS metadata instances should be provided as JSON-LD files and comply to the openMINDS schema type they reference.
-In the following we will demonstrate how to create an openMINDS metadata instances for a simple example.
+openMINDS instances should be provided as JSON-LD files and comply to the openMINDS schema type they reference.
+In the following we will demonstrate how to create openMINDS instances for simple examples.

 Creating a minimal instance
 ###########################

-In order to creat a Person instance we need to check out the constraints defined in the `"Person" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html>`_.
+Let us start be creating a "Person" instance.
+For this, we first need to check the constraints defined in the `"Person" schema <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html>`_.

-The schema demands only one required property, namely the property `"givenName" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#givenname>`_.
-The schema states also that for the property "givenName" only one value of data type "string" is expected.
-The property `"familyName" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#familyname>`_ is optional, but with the same value constraints as the "givenName".
+The "Person" schema demands only one required property, named `"givenName" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#givenname>`_.
+The schema states also that for the property "givenName" only a single value of data type "string" is expected.
+The remaining properties of the schema are optional and do not have to be specified in a valid openMINDS "Person" instance.

-Based on this information let us define a minimal Person instance:
+Nonetheless, for our example, let us also specify the optional property `"familyName" <https://openminds-documentation.readthedocs.io/en/latest/specifications/core/actors/person.html#familyname>`_ which has the same value constraints as the "givenName".
+Based on these constraints, let us define a minimal "Person" instance:

 .. code-block:: json